Blog post:

 • Meet the needs of a growing training program by automatically scaling up to meet student demand.
 Especially for on-demand software training, you may not know how many students at one time will need access to the lab environment.
 Appsembler Virtual Labs scales up automatically to meet the demand, automatically provisioning the servers needed.
 Our platform also scales up as you create additional courses with new lab environments, and provides your staff with a dashboard to manage them.

-Want to learn more?
-Click here to access The Complete Guide to Virtual Training Labs.
+The Complete Guide to Virtual Software Training Labs

 How to Get Started with Virtual Labs

-If you want to see Appsembler Virtual Labs in action, check out the two short videos below.
-If you’re interested in learning more, please contact us or request a demo.
+If you want to see Appsembler Virtual Labs in action, please contact us or request a demo.